Bayesian inference of vorticity in unbounded flow from limited pressure measurements: Problem statement and methodology

 where $\probdist_{0}(\state)$ is the prior distribution, describing our original beliefs about the state $\state$, and $\like(\meas|\state)$ is called the likelihood function, representing the probability of observing certain data $\meas$ at a given state, $\state$.
 The likelihood function encapsulates our physics-based prediction of the sensor measurements, based on the observation operator $\observe(\state)$.
 Collectively, $\like(\meas|\state) \probdist_{0}(\state)$ represents the joint distribution of states and their associated observations.
-The denominator, $\probdist(\meas)$, the distribution of observations, is the integral of this joint distribution over all of the possible states, generally an expensive calculation.
-However, as is well known in sampling problems, it suffices to know the posterior to within a constant of proportionality.
+The distribution of observations, $\probdist(\meas)$, is a uniform normalizing factor.
+Its value is unnecessary for characterizing the posterior distribution over $\state$, since only comparisons (ratios) of the posterior are needed during sampling, as we discuss below in Section~\ref{sec:sample}.
+Thus, we can omit the denominator in (\ref{eq:bayes}).
 We evaluate this unnormalized posterior at the true observations, $\truemeas$, and denote it by $\tilde{\probdist}(\state|\truemeas) = \like(\truemeas|\state) \probdist_{0}(\state)$.

-Our goal is to explore and characterize this unnormalized posterior for the vortex system, but we need to provide specific models for the likelihood and prior.
-As we wrote earlier, we have little prior knowledge of the state of the system, so we will write the prior as a uniform distribution within a certain acceptable bounding region $\bounds$ on the state components,
+Our goal is to explore and characterize this unnormalized posterior for the vortex system.
+Expressing our lack of prior knowledge, we write $\probdist_{0}(\state)$ as a uniform distribution within a certain acceptable bounding region $\bounds$ on the state components (discussed in more specific detail below),

-We assume that measurement noise $\noise$ is normally distributed about zero mean, $\normaldist(\noise| 0,\noisecovar)$, and that the measurement noise of the sensors is independent and identically distributed, so that $\noisecovar = \noisevar\ident$ with $\ident$ the identity.
-Thus, following our observation model \eqref{eq:noisyobs}, the likelihood is a Gaussian distribution about the predicted observations, $\observe(\state)$:
+Following from our observation model \eqref{eq:noisyobs} with Gaussian noise, the likelihood is a Gaussian distribution about the predicted observations, $\observe(\state)$:

 where we have defined the covariance-weighted norm

 Thus, our unnormalized posterior for the vortex estimator is given by